-3.63 SET PROTECTION
+3.68 SET PROTECTION

-SET PROTECTION establishes the protection status of a file.
+The SET PROTECTION command establishes the protection status of a file.
 Protection status determines which categories of user may access a file and what each kind of user may do to the file.

-'''

 SET PROTECTION[/qualifier[s]] filespec[,s] (code)

-'''